Crossroads MVP

 There are multiple options for tracking health and damage in Crossroads, and further details can be found on the section.
 However, this MVP Version is designed around the Narrative Health system detailed below.

-— Narrative Health
+— Wound Health

 • Characters use a list of Health Types